aditya-88/rmpunk/README.md

     Replace `path/to/your_script.R` with the actual path to your R script or R Markdown file.

-3. The cleaned script will be saved in the same directory with the prefix `cleaned_`.
+3. The original script will be moved to a new folder named `original`, and the cleaned script will be saved in the original location with the same name.

 ### dirpunker.sh